-We are a development stage medical device company manufacturing an environmentally conscientious system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
-We own patent rights to our products and distribute our products to medical facilities where bodily and irrigation fluids produced during surgical procedures must be contained, measured, documented, and disposed.
-Our products minimize the exposure potential to the healthcare workers who handle such fluids.
-Our goal is to create products that dramatically reduce staff exposure without significant changes to established operative procedures, historically a major stumbling block to innovation and product introduction.
-In addition to simplifying the handling of these fluids, we believe our technologies provide cost savings to facilities over the aggregate costs incurred today using the traditional canister method of collection, neutralization, and disposal.
-We sell our products through an experienced in-house sales force.
-The Company has hired 5 Regional Managers in addition to the 2 Regional Managers currently on staff enhancing our national coverage.
-We also intend to utilize independent distributors and manufacturer's representatives in the United States and Europe, initially, and eventually to other areas of the world.
+Skyline Medical Inc. is a medical device company that develops and manufactures The STREAMWAY® System, a safe, environmentally conscious, innovative and cost-effective solution for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
+Skyline owns patent rights to its products, has previously received 510(k) approval from the FDA, and distributes these products to hospitals, surgical centers, and other medical facilities where bodily and irrigation fluids produced during surgical procedures must be contained, measured, documented, and disposed.
+Skyline's products minimize the exposure potential to the healthcare workers who handle such fluids.
+Skyline's goal is to create products that dramatically reduce staff exposure without significant changes to established operative procedures, historically a major stumbling block to innovation and product introduction.
+In addition to simplifying the handling of these fluids, Skyline believes its technologies provide cost savings to facilities over the aggregate costs incurred today using the traditional canister method of collection, neutralization, and disposal.
+Skyline also intends to seek the necessary approvals to distribute its products in Europe, Asia, Latin America, Canada, and other areas outside of the U.S.